Frankly My Dear

 Jordan Lee

-Have you thought about how compute relates to wgsl?
+Have you thought about how shader relates to wgsl?
 Adds another layer!

 Casey Brown